shellynagar27/Customer-Insights-for-Credit-Card-Strategy-A-Data-Driven-Pilot-for-Mitron-Bank/README.md

 - **High-Value Segments**: Segmented customers likely to be the most valuable for the new credit card offering, such as IT professionals and business owners in certain age groups.

 ## Key Learnings
-1. **Data Modeling & Cleaning**: Developed proficiency in data modeling and data cleaning using Tableau.
+1. **Data Modeling and Cleaning**: Gained experience in cleaning and preparing data using Tableau.
-2. **Interactive Dashboard Creation**: Learned how to create professional-level dashboards with features like sheet swapping, navigation buttons, and custom icons.
-3. **Advanced Tableau Techniques**: Implemented calculated fields, parameter controls, and action-based interactivity to enhance user experience.
+2. **Creation of Calculated Fields & Parameters**: Developed advanced calculations and parameter-driven analysis to customize dashboard functionality.
+3. **Excel-Direct Method**: Applied this method to create a seamless sheet-switching experience with buttons.
-4. **Visual Design**: Designed visually appealing and functional dashboards using customized color palettes and icons.
+4. **Dashboard Design**: Designed professional dashboards with containers, navigation buttons, and show/hide features for a polished look.
-5. **Data-Driven Insights**: Gained deep insights into how to tailor products (credit cards) based on customer needs, demographics, and spending patterns.
+5. **Custom Icons and Color Palettes**: Learned how to incorporate personalized icons and color schemes using tools like Figma and Flaticon.
+6. **Button Activation**: Leveraged Tableau’s action functionality to implement interactive buttons.
+7. **Chart Customization**: Created advanced charts (area plots, pie charts, tree maps, maps) with conditional formatting.
-6. **Tooltips**: Customized tooltips to display contextual insights, enhancing user interactivity and understanding of the data
+8. **Tooltips**: Customized tooltips to display contextual insights, enhancing user interactivity and understanding of the data.
+9. **Income Utilization Concept**: Understood the concept of average income utilization and its relation to credit card usage likelihood.

 ## Technologies Used
 - **MySQL**: For data exploration and validation.